mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Observability

-It is not possible for us to identify this among all other `404 Not Found` responses, which happen quite frequently.
-Only end users are able to detect this problem, if it ever occurs.
-For example, they may have sucessfully pushed an image and then tried to pull it the day after but without success.
+It is not possible for us to identify this among all other `404 Not Found` responses, which happen pretty frequently.
+Only end users are able to detect this problem if it ever occurs.
+For example, they may have successfully pushed an image and then tried to pull it the day after but without success.

 ##### Recovery definition